Were you Injured Due to Unsafe Working Conditions?

 Unfortunately, sometimes unsafe working conditions can and do occur.
 When this happens, you may be able to recover compensation if you suffer a work-related injury.
 Texas has workers’ compensation legislation in place requiring workers to resolve claims with their employers through workers’ comp, but in some cases, it may be possible to explore lawsuit options that can allow you broader recovery when there are unsafe working conditions in place.

 To learn more about your legal rights after a work injury, it is a smart choice to speak with an experienced personal injury attorney.
-At Simmons and Fletcher, P.C., we have represented many clients who have been injured at their jobs due to unsafe conditions.
-If you or a loved one has suffered a work-injury, contact us today to learn how we can help.
+Simmons and Fletcher, P.C., Injury & Accident Lawyers, have represented many clients who have been injured at their jobs due to unsafe conditions.
+If you or a loved one has suffered a work injury, contact us today to learn how we can help.

 Unsafe Working Conditions and Workers’ Comp Claims

 In Texas, under workers’ compensation law, you are not required to show unsafe work conditions or to show negligence on the part of your employer in order to make a workers’ compensation claim.
 In fact, if a work injury occurred on the job, even if your employer did everything possible, then you will be able to receive payment for medical costs and for lost wages relating to your injury.
 Workers’ compensation also provides for disability benefits for injured workers.

 While workers’ compensation provides benefits to injured workers in all situations where a work injury occurs, the types of damages available under workers’ compensation are not as extensive as benefits available in a personal injury lawsuit.
 As such, if you have suffered a work injury due to unsafe working conditions and there was negligence or carelessness involved in those working conditions, you may wish to explore other options for recovering damages.